 Resources via the Department of Psychiatry and Human Behavior (DPHB), Warren Alpert Medical School:

-- CAAS faculty Jacob van den Berg co-chairs the DPHB Diversity Committee, which offers a range of resources for clinical psychology residents, fellows, and faculty.
+- CAAS faculty Hayley Treloar Padovano co-chairs the Diversity, Equity, Inclusion and Belonging committee, which offers a range of resources for clinical psychology residents, fellows, and faculty.

 Resources via Brown University, Office of Institutional Equity & Diversity: